 - They eventually trade their land

-This set up a feudal system where everything belonged to the king and the people essentially worked for the king.
-Some say this was out of character for Joseph to enslave the people but it was the people who came to him with the idea.
+This set up a feudal system where everything belonged to the king and the people essentially worked for him.
+Some say that it was out of character for Joseph to enslave the people, but it was the people who came to him with the idea.
 The alternative would have been mass starvation or anarchy.

 Here we read about some details concerning this arrangement between the king and the people: